 - A one page description of your relevant experience working with young people

 - A structural dummy to demonstrate how the book will be bound or function when handled.
 It does not have to be a complete representation of the finished piece.
 However, please include 1-2 spreads which are fully sketched out.
 Your dummy should be actual size.
 We anticipate that, if funded, you will refine your ideas before your residency.

 - A CD with ten clearly marked images of recent work.
 An image script with descriptive text, which should include title, media, dimension, and date.
 Check our FAQ sheet for digital specifications.
 WSW reserves the right not to review applications that are not properly formatted.

-- Applicants who do not want to receive decision information by EMAIL can include a Self Addresses Stamped Envelope (SASE).
+- Applicants who do not want to receive decision information by EMAIL can include a Self Addressed Stamped Envelope (SASE).
 APPLICATION MATERIALS WILL NOT BE RETURNED UNLESS REQUESTED and adequate postage and packaging material is included with the application.
-International Applicants: include International Reply Coupons in place of postage

 SEND ALL OF THE ABOVE TO: